Paul Burke (actor): Later years and death

-Burke was the grandfather of actress Alia Shawkat, whose mother is Burke's daughter, Dina.
+Burke is the grandfather of actress Alia Shawkat, whose mother is Burke's daughter, Dina.
 He retired from acting in the early 1990s.
 Suffering from leukemia and non-Hodgkin's lymphoma, he died in 2009 at his home in Palm Springs, California, aged 83.
 His second wife, Lyn Peters, died in Palm Springs on September 10, 2013, at the age of 72.